ChiefMonk/CMPG-323-Project-2-37016776/README.md

 An IoT Device Management System keeps track of the whereabouts of all IoT devices deployed by the organisation.
 Depending on the type of organisation, different categories of devices are used.
 Each IoT device is initially categorised and registered.
 Then, IoT devices are deployed throughout the organisation's buildings in predefined zones.
 Administrators can view all IoT devices, update their properties, add new devices and move them to other zones.

-Therefore, apart from information about system users and their sessions, the following details important to the management of IoT devices is also kept:
+### Entity Information
+Therefore, for the complete and satisfactory operations of the IoT Device Management System, the following information is stored in the database about each entity:
+* System User
+    * User Name
+    * Password
+    * Email Address
+    * Phone Number
+    * Role

 * Category
     * Category ID
     * Category Name